narigin-LIU/conway/README.md

 $ chmod +x ./build.sh && ./build.sh
 ```

-Then write an initial map of the game in file `input`.
+Then write an initial map of the game in a file.
 Like this:

 ```plaintext
 5 5